rajvipulraj401/React/React_notes/Hooks/1-useState/Basic useState/Readme.md

 return "Joe"
 }

-// or just  do like this .instead of calling just pass reference it is the same as above
+// or just  do like this .instead of invoking the funciton or calling an inline function  // just pass reference it is the same as above

 function App(){